5 min read · June 5, 2026

 • Job: Natural-language candidate search.

-Best AI ATS and screening tools
+Best AI ATS and Screening Tools

 These run the hiring pipeline and use AI to parse and rank applicants.